syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Outgoing message styling

-The SfChat allows customizing the outgoinging message elements with various outgoing message customizations as follows:
+You can applies the styling for the outgoing message elements by setting the various outgoinging message key and values in resource dictionary.

 <table>
 <tr>